Cathedral of St. Michael and St. Gudula: Stained glass

 The cathedral has stained glass windows from the 16th, 17th and 19th centuries; most of which date from between 1525 and 1663.
-Particularly noteworthy is the large window in the western facade representing the Last Judgement.
+Particularly noteworthy is the large window in the western façade representing the Last Judgement.
 It was made in 1528 by the Antwerp glassmaker Jan Haeck, based on drawings by Bernard van Orley.

 Haeck and Van Orley were also responsible for the windows adorning the northern and southern transepts.
 The northern window dates from 1537 and represents Charles V and his wife Isabella of Portugal in adoration for the Holy Sacrament and accompanied by their patron saints Charlemagne and Elizabeth of Hungary.
 The southern window dates from 1538 and represents Charles' brother-in-law, Louis II of Hungary, with his wife Mary of Hungary in adoration for the Holy Trinity and accompanied by Saint Louis and the Virgin Mary.

 The Chapel of Our Lady of Deliverance is decorated with stained glass windows by the glass painter Jean De Labaer, based on drawings by Theodoor van Thulden, one of Rubens's pupils.
 These windows, created between 1654 and 1663, describe the main episodes in the life of the Virgin Mary.

 Also worth mentioning are the impressive series of fifteen stained glass windows from the 19th century in the aisles, produced by Jean-Baptiste Capronnier.
 They were created in 1870 for the celebration of the fifth centenary of the Sacrament of Miracle, an antisemitic canard of host desecration.
 In 1977, then-Cardinal of Mechelen–Brussels, Leo Joseph Suenens, installed a plaque in the cathedral disavowing the 1370 events.

-Organ
+Organs

 The large pipe organ in the nave was inaugurated in October 2000.
 It hangs as a swallow's nest organ at the level of the triforium, and has a total of 4300 pipes, 63 stops, 4 keyboards and the pedal-board.
 This instrument is the work of the German organ-builder Gerhard Grenzing, based in Barcelona, in collaboration with the English architect Simon Platt.

 The two-manual choir organ was created in 1977 in the workshop of the organ-builder Patrick Collon.

 Bells

 Both towers contain bells.
 The south tower contains a 49-bell carillon from 1966 by the Royal Eijsbouts bell foundry, on which Sunday concerts are often given.
 Out of all the bells in the carillon, only seven of them can ring.
 They are, from heaviest to lightest: Fabiola, Maria, Michael, Gudula, Philippe, Astrid, and Laurent.
-Fabiola, Philippe, Astrid and Laurent are named after members of the Belgian Royal Family.
+Fabiola, Philippe, Astrid and Laurent are named after members of the Belgian royal family.

 The north tower contains a single bourdon called Salvator, it was cast by Peter van den Gheyn in 1638.
 There is also another empty space where a second bourdon used to be.
 The bourdon has a deep crankshaft, but counterweights have already been removed.
 There are plans to hang it again on a straight axis with a flying clapper.